Frequently Asked Questions (FAQ)

 • The people.
 I need to feel chemistry with the founder, CEO, key executives, and/or directors with whom I’d be working.

 • The space.
 I need to be excited about the space.
-Fortunately, I have a broad range of interests and have done everything from data & analytics to search & content management to business applications, with a lot in between (e.g., agtech).
+Fortunately, I have a broad range of interests (e.g., data, analytics, search, content services, business applications).

 • The fit.
 I need to feel a good fit between what the company needs and what I can bring.
 Sometimes, I may refer you to another advisor or consultant.